 Honestly, now that I know how easy it is to make donuts (and that I can cheat a little and use cake mix), this might become a weekly experiment.
 Or at the very least a holiday and seasonal experiment.
 In fact, my stomach looks forward to making peppermint chocolate donuts in the very near future!

-Super Easy Baked Maple Glazed Pumpkin Spice Donuts
+How to Make Easy Baked Pumpkin Spice Donuts with Maple Glaze

 - For donuts